-Fold over your tortilla so it’s a half-moon shape.
+Fold over each tortilla so it’s a half-moon shape.

-Then, it’s just a matter of pan frying until the outside gets all crispy, golden and delicious and the cheese has melted inside.
+Now it’s just a matter of cooking the tuna quesadillas (in batches) in a greased pan until the outside gets all crispy, golden and delicious and the cheese is melted inside.

 Invite some friends over, or not; I mean, I guess it really depends on how hungry you are, right?!